Darcieg/Getting-and-Cleaning-Data/Codebook.md

 3. walkingdownstairs
 4. sitting
 5. standing
-6. lying down (switched from the original "laying" for grammatical correctness)
+6. lyingdown (switched from the original "laying" for grammatical correctness)

 Next, the table was pared down to contain--in addition to the subject ID and activity ID--only columns that contained the strings "mean" or "stddev."
 This was my interpretation of the instruction to extract only the measurements on the mean and standard deviation for each measurement.